duhanboblanli/Dietitian-Calorie-Counter/README.md

 The purpose of this thesis is to facilitate communication between dietitians and their clients and to improve the management of diet programs.
 Clients can track their daily eating habits to reach the goals set by the dietitian and communicate with the dietitian through the app.
 Dietitians can monitor their clients' daily eating habits, make necessary interventions, and manage the diet program more effectively.

-# Applications Developed Within the Scope of the Thesis
+# Applications Developed: Within the Scope of the Thesis

 As part of the thesis, an iOS application for Dietitians was developed using Swift, an Android application for Clients was developed using Kotlin, and a backend application was developed using Java with Spring Boot.